 Draw nigh to God, and he will draw nigh to you.
 Cleanse your hands, ye sinners; and purify your hearts, ye double minded.

-It's amazing to me how many women I've seen pull out the devilish, selfish hatred on men for not remember their birthdays or Valentine's Day, but I saw a commercial recently on youtube that contradicted that.
-It was an advertisement that was giving examples of the "perfect" man, in which had went out a gotten her a few vases of fresh flowers, and when she asked why, he said, "Oh, just because."
+It's amazing to me how many women I've seen pull out the devilish, selfish hatred on men for not remembering their birthdays or Valentine's Day, but I saw a commercial recently on Youtube that contradicted that.
+It was an advertisement that was giving examples of the "perfect" man, in which he had went out and gotten her a few vases of fresh flowers, and when she asked why, he said, "Oh, just because."
 If women will be honest with themselves, they value the "just because" moments MORE than the special occasion moments, and the reason for that is because, if they'll think about it for a moment, they too know that maintaining holiday and birthday traditions is just upkeeping a facade.

 Think about it for a moment: Let's take away the Christmas traditions of gift giving, and the birthdays, and anything else like that; would most people give gifts at all?
 You might begin to see the truth if we took that all away, because then people would begin to see how little they actually think about one another; or in other words, people keep up traditions to keep up the facade that they really care.

-If you really want to find out how much someone cares about you, take away the tradtions, and see what you're left with.
+If you really want to find out how much someone cares about you, take away the traditions, and see what you're left with.
 Even for Christians, most of them would be too afraid to face the truth.

 The reason most Christians won't give up the birthday celebrations is because they're far too concerned about how their children will feel, or how their spouse will feel, or how their neighbors will feel; they are afraid of other peoples' reactions to their decisions.
 I just want to remind Christians that the Lord Jesus Christ pointed out to us that if we love our family over Him, then we are not worthy of Him: